-Quillen grew up in New Castle, Delaware, a small town where she says "it was second nature to support the community and look out for other people."
-A Presbyterian, she attended Quaker schools from pre-kindergarten through high school.
-She earned a B.A. degree in American history from the University of Chicago, graduating Phi Beta Kappa with special and general honors, then received a Ph.D. degree in European history from Princeton.
+Quillen attended Wilmington Friends School.
+She earned a B.A. in American history from the University of Chicago, graduating Phi Beta Kappa with special and general honors, then received a Ph.D. in European history from Princeton University.

-Quillen's daughter, Caitlin, is a graduate of the University of North Carolina at Chapel Hill.
+Her daughter, Caitlin, is a graduate of the University of North Carolina at Chapel Hill.